Corporate Governance

 Status of Dialogues with Shareholders

-The Company positions shareholders and investors as important stakeholders and maintains a policy of proactively responding to inquiries and meeting requests from shareholders and institutional investors, which are led by the President and Representative Director, the general manager of the corporate planning division, the Director and CFO, and the Executive Officer and General Manager of corporate planning and investor relations.
-Dialogues with shareholders and investors in fiscal year 2022 were as follows.
+The Company positions shareholders and investors as important stakeholders and maintains a policy of actively responding to inquiries and meeting requests from shareholders and institutional investors.
+Response is led by the representative director/general manager of Corporate Planning, director/CFO, and the executive officer in charge of Corporate Planning and Investor Relations.

-・Individual investors: Company briefings: Twice (attended by 440 individual investors)
+・For individual investors: One Company briefings: Twice (attended by 376 individual investors)

 Corporate Governance Structure